Vietjet to finalize $6.5 billion Airbus order: sources

 The order for 50 A321neo jets is part of an aggressive investment in the Vietnamese airline’s fleet that has provided lucrative business for both Airbus and its U.S. rival Boeing.

-It is also a boost for Airbus as it seeks to turn a raft of incomplete orders put together at July’s Farnborough Airshow into hard revenues, narrowing a gap against Boeing this year.
+It is also a boost for Airbus as it seeks to turn a raft of provisional orders put together at July’s Farnborough Airshow into hard revenues, narrowing a gap against Boeing this year.

 The deal is the biggest economic component of an official visit to France’s former colony by Philippe from Nov.
 2-4, during which he will oversee deals with French firms and hold talks with Vietnamese counterpart Nguyen Xuan Phuc, they said.